mslinn/go-ethereum-walkthrough/Tours/committing_block/handling.md

 2. The message is of type `NewBlockMsg`, so the block data is decoded and scheduled for import:
 [`eth/handler.go#L634-L664`](https://github.com/ethereum/go-ethereum/blob/master/eth/handler.go#L634-L664)
     ```go
+    // handleMsg is invoked whenever an inbound message is received from a remote
+    // peer.
+The remote connection is torn down upon returning any error.
+func (pm *ProtocolManager) handleMsg(p *peer) error {

+    // snip  TODO this is a REALLY long method and should be refactored

     case msg.Code == NewBlockMsg:
+        // Retrieve and decode the propagated block
+        var request newBlockData
+        if err := msg.Decode(&request); err != nil {
+            return errResp(ErrDecode, "%v: %v", msg, err)
+        }
+        request.Block.ReceivedAt = msg.ReceivedAt
+        request.Block.ReceivedFrom = p

+        // Mark the peer as owning the block and schedule it for import
+        p.MarkBlock(request.Block.Hash())
+        pm.fetcher.Enqueue(p.id, request.Block)

+        // Assuming the block is importable by the peer, but possibly not yet done so,
+        // calculate the head hash and TD that the peer truly must have.
+        var (
+            trueHead = request.Block.ParentHash()
+            trueTD   = new(big.Int).Sub(request.TD, request.Block.Difficulty())
+        )
+        // Update the peers total difficulty if better than the previous
+        if _, td := p.Head(); trueTD.Cmp(td) > 0 {
+            p.SetHead(trueHead, trueTD)

+            // Schedule a sync if above ours.
+Note, this will not fire a sync for a gap of
+            // a singe block (as the true TD is below the propagated block), however this
+            // scenario should easily be covered by the fetcher.
+            currentBlock := pm.blockchain.CurrentBlock()
+            if trueTD.Cmp(pm.blockchain.GetTd(currentBlock.Hash(), currentBlock.NumberU64())) > 0 {
+                go pm.synchronise(p)
+            }
+        }

+        // snip
+    }
     ```

 3. The block fetcher then tries to import the new block; see